tmp2035/eeva/README.md

 ### How to run commands

-And inside it choose and run experiment for some configs:
+Inside of the container choose config and run experiment for it:

 ```bash
 cd eeva